jayhoneylee527/jayhoneylee527.github.io/README.md

 2) Filter players by the traits including their abilities, age, market value and etc.

 With this tool, users can find a nice replacement for the world-class player at an affordable market value.
+[Click here to access the App](https://share.streamlit.io/jayhoneylee527/fifa22-playerdb/main/fifa.py).

 ---
 ### [Stock Ticker Info & Price Charts](https://github.com/jayhoneylee527/Streamlit-TickerInfo_ARIMA) ###

 Based on the ticker symbol and user input date, the app displays price and technical indicator trends over time.
 Moreover, it provides ARIMA prediction on the future trends of prices.
+[Click here to access the App](https://share.streamlit.io/jayhoneylee527/streamlit-tickerinfo_arima/main/main.py).

 <img src="images/ticker_info.JPG" width="600" height="300">